felangel/bloc/docs/flutterfirebaselogintutorial.md

 }
 ```

-**Note:** We're overriding `transform` in order to debounce the `EmailChanged` and `PasswordChanged` events so that we give the user some time to stop typing before validating the input.
+**Note:** We're overriding `transformEvents` in order to debounce the `EmailChanged` and `PasswordChanged` events so that we give the user some time to stop typing before validating the input.

 We are using a `Validators` class to validate the email and password which we're going to implement next.